-It was the winter of 1985 and I had arrived in Kathmandu as a part of a Mount Everest expedition.
+It was the winter of 1985, and I had arrived in Kathmandu as a part of a Mount Everest expedition.
 Our group was invited to a party for the American team hosted by the Nepalese government.
-Back then, climbing Mount Everest required approval from the King of Nepal, and so, only a few expeditions were allowed each year.
+Back then, climbing Mount Everest required approval from the King of Nepal, and so only a few expeditions were allowed each year.
 The commercial circus with hundreds of tourists at Base Camp came much later.
 When I arrived at the party, it was already full of people clinking glasses and telling lies.
 One of my expedition members, Rob Anderson, rattled off the names of a number of famous people that would be there although I didn’t recognize anyone he mentioned.
-This was no surprise because that was not the circles I ran in.
+This was no surprise because these were not the circles I ran in.

-As a rookie adventure traveler in search of food that might be safe to eat , I walked into one room where a large group of people were sitting against a wall behind a long table.
+As a rookie adventure traveler in search of food that might be safe to eat, I walked into one room where a large group of people was sitting against a wall behind a long table.
 I heard a feminine voice say, “Hey!
 Come sit here!”
-I turned and there was this attractive woman who had an entourage of people around her and it appeared she had their attention.
+I turned, and there was this attractive woman who had an entourage of people around her, and it appeared she had their attention.
 When I didn’t recognize her at first, Rob whispered, “That’s Carrie Fisher, you know, Princess Leia.”

 I was pointing to myself as if to say, “You mean me?”
 Carrie Fisher quickly replied, “Yes, come sit here.”
-I’m not a drinker and I’m much more comfortable outdoors by myself, and so, my first thought was “I don’t want to sit with all those people” as Carrie made room for me to sit down next to her.
+I’m not a drinker, and I’m much more comfortable outdoors by myself, so my first thought was, “I don’t want to sit with all those people,” as Carrie made room for me to sit down next to her.
 And so I sat and shyly observed this noisy mix of drinking and laughing.
-Ironically, it seemed much like the bar room scene in the first Star Wars movie … so many different cultures, languages, noise, music and food.
+Ironically, it seemed much like the bar room scene in the first Star Wars movie … so many different cultures, languages, noise, music, and food.

 I finally saw an opportunity to exit the group and wrote off my encounter with Princess Leia as a fun and interesting brush with fame.

 The next morning, I got a message at the front desk of the guest house the team was staying at.
-It was from a Jean Copeland, Carrie’s assistant noting that 11:00 a.m. would be a good time to come visit at their hotel.
-It was a free day from team activities so I asked Rob Anderson if he wanted to go along.
-Rob and I survived another Kathmandu taxi ride to their hotel which could be another adventure story itself.
+It was from Jean Copeland, Carrie’s assistant, noting that 11:00 a.m. would be a good time to come visit at their hotel.
+It was a free day from team activities, so I asked Rob Anderson if he wanted to go along.
+Rob and I survived another Kathmandu taxi ride to their hotel, which could be another adventure story itself.